-The cost of life insurance relies on a number of factors, but few carry a greater weight than, well – your weight.
+The cost of life insurance relies on a number of factors, but none carry a greater weight than, well – your weight.
 Because underwriters see overweight or obese applicants as high-risk, many will deny requests for coverage or simply charge life insurance rates that are extremely high.
 Read on to learn more about why your weight matters.

 Extra Pounds = Higher Rates

 Most insurance companies will judge how much body fat you’re carrying by calculating your body mass index (BMI).

 - By using your height and your weight in this calculation, they can determine whether applicants are overweight or obese.

 - A BMI between 25 and 29.9 is considered overweight.

 - A BMI over 30 is considered obese.

 If an applicant’s BMI is very low (under 18.5), at the point of being underweight or malnourished, their life insurance rates can increase substantially, as well.

 Not only will you have to spend more on life insurance, but being overweight or obese puts you at risk for conditions like coronary heart disease, type-2 diabetes, high cholesterol and much more.